 Furthermore, having a high degree of freedom eliminates the need for a long tool, thereby reducing the chances of tool failure and increasing the ability to deliver strong cutting force.

-However, the CAD/CAM programming involved with a 5-axis system can be extremely complicated and requires an experienced machinist with good designing skills.
+However, the CAD/CAM programming involved with a 5-axis system can be extremely complicated and requires an experienced CNC machinist with good design skills.

 Moreover, the initial cost and maintenance costs of these machines can be extremely high.